nickstanisha/NE-Writer/README.md

-# MITIE-Writer
+# NE-Writer
-(pronounced "Mighty Writer") A PyQt text editor that highlights named entities as you type.
+A PyQt text editor that highlights named entities as you type.
 It also saves the entity data to your harddrive for easy querying and management of your documents later on.

 ![Early Function Example](https://github.com/nickstanisha/NE-Writer/blob/master/screenshots/mitie_1.PNG)